pulp/pulp_container/docs/workflows/sign-images.rst

        {"signature_path": "signature"}

-   Below is an example of a signing script:
+   Below is a snippet of the signing script to be used for signing content:

    .. code-block:: bash